swapnil1023/outline/project.md

 ## Primary goals

-- Build a e-commerce app from scratch using flutter and secure the app with proper authentication using Firebase as a database.
+- Build an e-commerce app from scratch using flutter and secure the app with proper authentication using Firestore as the database.

 # **Task_id = 1**